21dotco/two1-python/README.rst

 ====

-``two1`` (``21``) is a command line tool and library that allows users to mine Bitcoin, use it to buy and sell API calls, set up world-readable machine-payable endpoints, and publish them to the ``21.co`` marketplace from any Unix command line.
+``two1`` (``21``) is a command line tool and library that allows users to earn Bitcoin, use it to buy and sell API calls, set up world-readable machine-payable endpoints, and publish them to the ``21.co`` marketplace from any Unix command line.